 “I know my body has trillions of cells, each one of them regenerates every day and a new me is formed with it.
 I feel my body knows what to do and I respect it’s time”

 “ I feel uncomfortable today but I know I can do things to improve my situation and feel better.
 In fact, this exact thought is one of them.
 So many women recover well after a c-section and I am one of them”

 “Even though things don’t go according to plan sometimes, I trust my body and its wisdom and I am tuning in to recover fully”

 It’s really important to keep thoughts positive because the other interesting fact about the brain is that it doesn’t recognise negatives.
-If I tell you think off all the animals you can possibly think of but do not think of a white bear …. what is the result?
-The brain needs a second step to delete, or reframe negatives or force to think of something else.
+If I tell you to think of all the animals you can possibly think of but do not think of a white bear …. what is the result?
+The brain needs a second step to delete, or reframe negatives or forced to think of something else.
 But this is a second needed process and it requires energy and effort.
-Reason why it is so difficult to say no or don’t to children, their brain don’t recognise this and they need to learn through experience it’s meaning.
+The reason why it is so difficult to say no or don’t to children, their brain doesn’t recognise this and they need to learn its meaning through the experience.
 So do yourself a favour… think positive!!!

 THINGS TO CONSIDER AFTER CAESAREAN ABDOMINAL SURGERY

 Contrary to what is unfortunately often perceived, delivery by Caesarean section is far from an ‘easy’ option to give birth, and it surely has its disadvantages the most obvious being the post-operative recovery period.

 I would generally say a good recovery time ranges between 6 to 8 weeks.
 During this time there is a lot you can do.
 See tips below.